nicolarossi/Hackaton2017/README.md

 Using a $(sorry_i_have_forgotten_the_name)'s idea, we use a dynamic size of "dv"  but limited to the minimum value.

-The ratio v/dv is constant and this implies that to little value of v implies dv = 1e-4 ; bigger value of v implies dv_new = v*dv so the values of dv will be (by example)
+The ratio v/dv could be constant, this implies that little value of v  implies dv = 1e-4 ; bigger value of v implies dv_new = v*dv so the values of dv will be (by example)

 | Volatility | delta to search |
 |---|---|
 | 0 | 0.001 |
 | 0.001 | 0.001 |
 | 0.002 | 0.001 |